AtomDB/pyatomdb/pyatomdb/docs/index.rst

 PyAtomDB is a selection of utilities designed to interact with the `AtomDB database <https://www.atomdb.org>`_ .
-Currently, these utilities are in a far from finished format, however progress on this is ongoing.
-These have been taken from a series of codes on my laptop which were useful.
-Some produce lots of unhelpful onscreen output.
+These utilities started life as routines scattered around my laptop, so some produce lots of unhelpful onscreen output.

 There are several different modules currently.
 These are: